Who We Are

 We All Know Someone Who Has Faced a Neurological Challenge

-• Over 100,000 people are diagnosed with a primary or metastatic brain tumor
+• Approximately 90,000 people are diagnosed with a primary brain tumor every year.

-• 1.7 million people sustain a traumatic brain injury
+• 2.8 million people sustain a traumatic brain injury (TBI) annually.

 Social Connections Positively Influence Health